mozsearch/mozsearch/docs/webtest.md

 ```

 This does the following:
-  * Build the test repo
+  * Build the tests repo and searchfox repo (`tests/webtest-config.json`)
   * Install geckodriver
   * Download Firefox
   * Start geckodriver
   * Run the `searchfox-tools`s `webtest` command, which loads and runs the tests in headless browser
   * Stop geckodriver

-If the test repo is ready, you can also directly run `./scripts/webtest.sh`, which does the above, excluding the build for the test repo.
+If the repositories are ready, you can also directly run `./scripts/webtest.sh`, which does the above, excluding the build for the repositories.

 ```
 ./scripts/webtest.sh